MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 1. On **Step 4: Azure Database Migration Service**, create a new Azure Database Migration Service using the Azure Data Studio wizard.
 If you have previously created one, you can reuse it.
 Alternatively, you can create an Azure Database Migration Service resource through the Azure portal.

-    >[!IMPORTANT]
-    > Make sure the subscription is registered to use the **Microsoft.DataMigration** namespace.
-    >
-    > To learn how to perform a resource provider registration, see [Register the resource provider](https://learn.microsoft.com/azure/dms/quickstart-create-data-migration-service-portal#register-the-resource-provider).
+    > **Note**: Make sure the subscription is registered to use the **Microsoft.DataMigration** namespace.
+To learn how to perform a resource provider registration, see [Register the resource provider](https://learn.microsoft.com/azure/dms/quickstart-create-data-migration-service-portal#register-the-resource-provider).

 1. On **Step 5: Data source configuration**, select the location of your database backups, either on an on-premises network share or in an Azure Blob Storage container.